It’s Summertime, and the Living is Easy

 Nobska Light warns sailors and fisherman of the entrance to the Woods Hole passage, a challenging body of water littered with rocks and a strong current that is the primary passage between Vineyard Sound and Buzzards Bay.
-Sport fisherman flock from all over the Atlantic seaboard for a chance to fish this churning passage, an amazing place to catch a Striped Bass, Bluefish or Tautog.
+Sport fisherman flock from all over the Atlantic seaboard for a chance to fish this churning passage– an amazing place to catch striped bass, bluefish or tautog.
 The US Coast Guard maintains a base in Woods Hole, on Little Harbor, which you can see from Woods Hole Road and Church Street.
-Tours of the base are offered by pre-arrangement.
+Pre-arranged tours of the base are offered.

 Center for the Arts